 We seek an end to U.S. alliances with dictators, kings, and apartheid governments.
 We envision a world in which U.S. foreign policy is fully aligned with the hopes and aspirations of people who desire freedom.

-We combine strategic research, advocacy, and solidarity-based activism to achieve both changes in U.S. foreign policy and expanded freedom in societies that struggle under repressive U.S.-backed governments.
-While our campaigns primarily focus on the U.S. government, we also build direct civil society pressure on repressive governments that are backed by the U.S., as well as on the private entities that enable or profit from such repression.
+We combine strategic research, advocacy, and solidarity-based activism to achieve changes in U.S. foreign policy and expanded freedom in societies that struggle under repressive U.S.-backed governments.
+We build direct civil society pressure on repressive governments that are backed by the U.S., as well as the private entities that enable such repression or profit silently while others suffer.
 We seek a culture shift in the discourse of U.S. foreign policy, and we engage other organizations in pursuit of this.

 In the words of the Universal Declaration of Human Rights: “The will of the people shall be the basis of the authority of government” as “expressed in periodic and genuine elections.”
 We oppose U.S. military and diplomatic support to governments that violate this principle.
 Our human rights agenda includes advocacy for the right to vote, as well as the rights to freedom of opinion and expression, freedom of association, and freedom of thought, conscience, and religion.
 We believe that the principles of government transparency and accountability are critical to the protection of these human rights.

 Freedom Forward endorses the human rights articulated in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social, and Cultural Rights.
 We specifically focus our efforts on defending the civil and political rights enumerated in these documents, as well as the right of workers to form unions.
 Far too many U.S.-backed governments violate these fundamental freedoms.